 Finding a standing desk converter that can hold two monitors is a bit trickier – if your monitors are smaller you’ll have an easier time finding a suitable converter than if you have large, wide-screen monitors.
 Measure carefully – for my dual 27″ inch setup, some of these desks fall short by just an inch or two.

 The VIVO Height Adjustable Standing Desk Sit-to-Stand Gas Spring Riser Converter (wow, that’s a long name!) is my top pick for this category thanks to its 36″ wide platform, which is wide enough for a pair of 27″ widescreen monitors, with one caveat: the keyboard platform is too shallow for some ergonomic keyboards, including my beloved Microsoft Natural Ergonomic Keyboard but not too shallow for my also-loved Kinesis FreeStyle 2 split keyboard.
 So it really comes down to what keyboard you like to use.

-Some more standing desk converters that are large enough for two monitors:
+More standing desk converters large enough for two monitors:

 - VersaDesk 40″ Power Pro by VersaTables – motorized lift and 40″ wide, so there’s plenty of room for a dual monitor setup!
 Add a monitor mount to lift monitors even higher and free up space on the top surface (accommodates any mount compatible with 2″ grommet)

 - VersaDesk 48″ Power Pro by VersaTables – an even larger version of the above converter, almost guaranteed to fit whatever monitor and keyboard you throw at it